-Overloading and Over-Enrolment - Section contents
+Overloading and Over-enrolment - Section contents

-- Have successfully undertaken a full-time enrolment (at least 37.5 points).
+- Have successfully completed a full-time enrolment (at least 37.5 points).

-- Received no fails.
+- Received no ’Fail’ grades.

 - Have demonstrated that the subjects you are planning to take (in the case for overloading in Summer Semester) have been timetabled without clashes.

 Note: If you were studying overseas (for example, on Exchange) or taking a Leave of Absence during the previous half-year period, consideration of your request to overload will be based on your most recent half-year period of study at the University of Melbourne (using the conditions listed above).